Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

-As part of the AugerPrime upgrade, each of the surface detector stations of the Pierre Auger Observatory was equipped each with a dual-polarized Short Aperiodic Loaded Loop Antenna (SALLA), which measures the radio signals from EAS in the 30–80\,MHz band.
-This enables the measurement of the energy in the electromagnetic cascade of inclined air showers with zenith angles above around $65^{\circ}$ with a resolution below 10\%~\cite{Huege:2023pfb}.
-Combining measurements of this electromagnetic energy with the pure measurements of the muon content of inclined air showers by the water-Cherenkov detectors enables precise studies of muon numbers and their fluctuations at energies beyond $10^{18.4}$\,eV, with much larger statistics than could be achieved previously by combining of water-Cherenkov and fluorescence detector data.
-Furthermore, the radio detector will allow to cross-check the energy scale of cosmic-ray measurements using an independent approach based on the first-principles classical electrodynamics calculation of radio signals from EAS \cite{PierreAuger:2016vya}.
+As part of the AugerPrime upgrade, the surface detector stations of the Pierre Auger Observatory were equipped each with a dual-polarized Short Aperiodic Loaded Loop Antenna (SALLA) measuring the radio signals from EAS in the 30–80MHz band.
+This extension allows measuring the energy in the electromagnetic cascade of inclined air showers with zenith angles above around $65^{\circ}$ with a resolution of below 10\%~\cite{Huege:2023pfb}.
+Combining the measurement of this electromagnetic energy with the pure measurement of the muon content of inclined air showers by the water-Cherenkov detectors will enable precise studies of the number of muons and their fluctuations at energies beyond $10^{18.4}$\,eV, with much larger statistics than could be achieved previously through a combination of water-Cherenkov and fluorescence detector data.
+Furthermore, the radio detector will allow to cross-check the energy scale of cosmic-ray measurements with an independent approach based on the first-principle classical electrodynamics calculation of radio signals from EAS \cite{PierreAuger:2016vya}.